 Santa Clarita Hit and Run Attorney, Criminal Defense Lawyer

-If you or someone you know has been involved in a hit and run collision you need quick answers to your
+Valley and all over Los Angeles County.
+If you or someone you know has been accused of a hit and

-brought by local law enforcement such as the CHP, Los Angeles County Sheriff Department and the
+aggressively prosecutes all hit and run charges brought by local law enforcement such as the CHP, Los

-LAPD.
-The decisions you make immediately after leaving the scene of a car accident will determine
+leaving the scene of a car accident will determine whether you will be charged and/or convicted of a

-what your legal rights are and what to say to law enforcement.
-The law on hit and run in California is
+Clarita will give you the advantage of knowing what your legal rights are and what to say to law

 § 20001.
 Duty to stop at scene of a car accident; Punishment for violations

-(a) The driver of any motor vehicle involved in an accident resulting in injury to any person, other than
+(a) The driver of any motor vehicle involved in an accident resulting in injury to any person, other

-accident and shall fulfill the requirements of Sections 20003 and 20004.
+the accident and shall fulfill the requirements of Sections 20003 and 20004.

 (b) (1) Except as provided in paragraph (2), any person who violates subdivision (a) shall be

-punished by imprisonment in the state prison, or in a county jail for not more than one year, or by a fine
+punished by imprisonment in the state prison, or in a county jail for not more than one year, or by a

-of not less than one thousand dollars ($1,000) nor more than ten thousand dollars ($10,000), or by both
+fine of not less than one thousand dollars ($1,000) nor more than ten thousand dollars ($10,000), or

-that imprisonment and fine.
+by both that imprisonment and fine.

-any person who violates subdivision (a) shall be punished by imprisonment in the state prison for two,
+person who violates subdivision (a) shall be punished by imprisonment in the state prison for two,

-three, or four years, or in a county jail for not less than 90 days nor more than one year, or by a fine of
+three, or four years, or in a county jail for not less than 90 days nor more than one year, or by a fine

-not less than one thousand dollars ($1,000) nor more than ten thousand dollars ($10,000), or by both
+of not less than one thousand dollars ($1,000) nor more than ten thousand dollars ($10,000), or by

-record, may reduce or eliminate the minimum imprisonment required by this paragraph.
+in the record, may reduce or eliminate the minimum imprisonment required by this paragraph.

-(3) In imposing the minimum fine required by this subdivision, the
+(3) In imposing the minimum fine required by this subdivision, the criminal court shall take into

 consideration the defendant's ability to pay the fine and, in the interests of justice and for reasons